xcore/sw_serial_to_ethernet/doc/using_the_application.rst

 #.
 Hercules

-Device Configuration using Web Interface
+Device configuration using web interface
 ----------------------------------------

 #.
 Open the browser window

 #.
-Key in the ip address (for e.g. http://169.254.196.178/) and press ``Enter``.
+Key in the ip address (for e.g. http://169.254.196.178/) of the S2E device and press ``Enter``.

 Home page of the application appears